Mentoring for career progression

 Does my mentor have to be older than me?

 Not at all, I have mentors or key people of influence in my life of all ages, experience and expertise.
 I once had a women ask me 'Why did they pick me to be their mentor, they know more than me and I'm younger'.
 The world is moving so fast and we are all born into different challenges, technology, perspective and environments which is how we see our life.
-There is so much we can learn from younger and older generations, it helps us see things through someone else's lens.
+There is so much we can learn from different generations, it helps us see things through someone else's lens.

 Who should I ask to be my mentor?